mrlizhaozhi/customer-retention-hypothesis-testing-modelling/README.md

 **Plan** is where the project is scoped and the goals are defined. **Analyze** is where the data is explored, cleaned, and prepared for analysis. **Construct** is where the hypothesis testing and machine learning models are built. **Execute** is where the results are communicated to stakeholders through dashboards or reports.

+- `Activity_Course 2 Waze project lab.ipynb`: This notebook contains Python code for exploring the dataset.

 ## Keywords

 Hypothesis Testing, Machine Learning, Customer Retention, Product Management, Python, Business Analytics, Dashboards